Connecting to the OpenVPN on Windows

 However the CECS or “Split Tunnel” configuration will only be used to connect to MCECS machines and resources, like the terminal server or print server.

-When running OpenVPN, you must always right-click on the OpenVPN GUI shortcut and select ‘Run As Administrator‘ in order for the connection to work correctly.
+When running OpenVPN, it may be required to right-click on the OpenVPN GUI shortcut and select ‘Run As Administrator‘ in order for the connection to work correctly.

 Full Tunnel OpenVPN